 The social sculpture stands for dialogue at eye level with partner institutions and corporations, active listening, solidarity, empathy and non-discrimination – as the message of the social sculpture emerges in the midst of the community.
 All these aspects are bundled together and form the thematic field for the collaborative venture in a public place.
 With a commitment to diversity, the social sculpture strives to involve all participants* who are committed to socially committed practices in order to improve their environment, regardless of race, gender, class, age, sexual orientation and nationality.
 The Social sculpture is an initiative that encourages growth in communities that harbour marginalized groups through working with art, education, volunteering and grassroots organizations.

 What is the aim of a social sculpture?

 Unity | Transformation | Visualization

-There are social groups whose opinions and needs are not or not enough taken into account in the community.
+There are social groups whose opinions and needs are either completely disregarded or not adequately taken into account.
 They usually do not have the means to make themselves heard.
-For a balanced community, however, it is crucial that the passive majority and the socially disadvantaged become equally active.
+For a healthy community, however, it is crucial that the passive majority and the socially disadvantaged receive equal opportunity to express themselves.

 I firmly believe that everyone has creative potential.
-My art concentrates above all on human interaction in social discourse.
-I address precisely those people who are otherwise excluded from appearing in society in a visible and audible way – in the form of a collaborative work of art.
-Through my work, I work together with the group to shape or propose an intervention within a social system that stimulates debate and promotes social exchange.
+My art concentrates above all on human interaction and an environment of open social discourse.
+I address precisely those people that are “not seen” by society.
+I work with them to find a catalyst within their social system that would stimulate debate and thereby promote social exchange.
 Social sculpture aims to create social and/or political change through collaboration with individuals, communities, organizations and institutions.

 Social Sculptures 2011-2018 | international participation processes

-The social sculptures in an international context connect people of different cultures, ethnicities, sexes and social affiliations through art projects, mostly installations, in public space.
+The social sculptures in an international context connect people of different cultures, ethnicities, sexes and social affiliations through art projects; mostly installation in public spaces.